sjsreehari/Data-Structure-Lab/CONTRIBUTION.md

 # Contribution Guidelines

 Thank you for your interest in contributing to the Data Structure Lab (KTU) repository!

+## Aim

+This project aims for complete learning and understanding of data structures.
+Contributions that help others learn, understand, and master data structures are highly encouraged.

 ## How to Contribute